 The UN Sales Law as a Standardised Legal Basis

-UN Sales Law (CISG) is an agreement that standardises aspects of sales law in the international trade of goods and came into force on 01.01.1988.
+The UN Sales Law (CISG) is an agreement that standardises aspects of sales law in international trade in goods and came into force on 01.01.1988.
 It has also been applied in Germany since 01.01.1991 and is thus part of private international law.
 In the meantime, it applies in more than 80 contracting states.
 A complete list of these states can be found here.

-UN Sales law has created a unified legal basis for the drafting and executing of international sales contracts.
-In particular, the UN Sales Law also contains far-reaching provisions for the area of the law on the breach of performance.
+UN Sales Law has created a unified legal basis for the drafting and execution of international sales contracts.
+In particular, the UN Sales Law also contains far-reaching provisions in the area of breach of performance.

 Which Law is Applicable?

 In German law, the relevant provisions are mainly laid down in the Introductory Act to the German Civil Code (Einführungsgesetz zum Bürgerlichen Gesetzbuch, EGBGB).
-In addition, European law in the form of the Rome I and Rome II Regulations may also apply to facts with a foreign connection.
+In addition, European law, in the form of the Rome I and Rome II Regulations, may apply to facts with a foreign connection.
 In this case, a detailed examination of the contract and any agreed general terms and conditions will be necessary.

 Overview of the Scope of Application of the UN Sales Convention